thesfinox/mars-reconnaissance-orbiter/README.md

 ### Using uv (recommended)

-[`uv`](https://docs.astral.sh/uv/) is a fast, modern Python package manager that simplifies dependency management.
-We recommend using `uv` for the best experience.
+[`uv`](https://docs.astral.sh/uv/) is a fast Python package manager.
+We recommend it for simpler dependency management.

 #### Step 1: Install uv